 which will result in diff being calculated between the old and the new

 values.
-You can override def comparator
+You can override def comparator to change the

 equality test used by the diffing algorithm.val bufferSignal = BufferSignal(1, 2, 3, 4, 5) bufferSignal.value += 6 // fires an Insert bufferSignal() = List(2, 3, 4, 5, 6, 7) // fires a Remove and an Insert